-We all know that work-life balance is essential for a nurse's well-being, but it can be difficult to disconnect from the physical and emotional demands of your job when your shift is over.
+We all know that work-life balance is essential for a contract nurse's well-being, but it can be difficult to disconnect from your job's physical and emotional demands when your shift is over.
 If you're able to shake off the stress of the day and enjoy the company of family and friends when you get home, you're likely coping well.
-But sometimes the emotions from work can spill into your personal life and add tension to your relationships.
+But sometimes, the emotions from work can spill into your personal life and add tension to your relationships.

 Effects Of Nurse Depression On Relationships

 A study in the Journal of Family Psychology found that people who have occupations where they're responsible for others, such as healthcare professionals, are more likely to experience interference between work and personal lives.

 Stress is a normal part of life.
 When it becomes chronic, however, it can lead to compassion fatigue and burnout on the job.
 It can also result in depression, which affects all areas of your life.